- FOUNDED 2012

 Chair: Prof Nicolas Hart, University of Technology Sydney, NSW

-Deputy Chair: Dr Kate Webber, Monash Health / Monash University, VIC
+Deputy Chair: A/Professor Kate Webber, Monash Health / Monash University, VIC

 Dr Carolyn Mazariego, University of New South Wales/SPHERE, NSW